SohamAgawane/ZodTodo/README.md

-# ZodTodo
+# 📝 ZodTodo

-ZodTodo is a full-stack TODO app with authentication and validation, built using Node.js, Express, MongoDB, and Zod.
-The app allows users to sign up, log in, and manage their tasks, ensuring data integrity with Zod validation and securing user authentication with JWT and bcrypt.
+ZodTodo is a full-stack TODO application with authentication and data validation.
+It is built using **Node.js, Express, MongoDB, and Zod** to ensure a robust and secure user experience.

+## 🚀 Features

+✅ User authentication (Signup/Login) using JWT & bcrypt
+✅ Secure password hashing
+✅ Zod-powered request validation
+✅ Add, fetch, and manage TODOs
+✅ Protected routes with authentication middleware

+## 🛠️ Tech Stack

+- **Backend**: Node.js, Express, MongoDB, Mongoose
+- **Validation**: Zod
+- **Authentication**: JWT, bcrypt